 Location: Grand Hyatt, 1750 Welton Street, Denver, CO

-- A public reception will be held on April 1, 2019 at the symposium from 5:30-6:15pm MT (complimentary appetizers served, cash bar).
+- A public reception was held on April 1, 2019 at the symposium from 5:30-6:15pm MT (complimentary appetizers served, cash bar).
 Since 2011 when Colorado State University hosted this symposium, networking opportunities like this have resulted in small to large grants and projects for various applied research projects between faculty, industry, environmental groups and other organizations.

 - Poster size — Not larger than 22″ x 28″

-How to submit a research poster:
+Submitting a research poster:

-- Your full name, title, organization, phone number
+- Full name, title, organization, phone number

 - Title of project